aws-samples/serverless-patterns/sqs-lambda-tenant-isolation-sam-py/README.md

 # AWS Lambda Tenant Isolation with Amazon SQS

 This pattern demonstrate AWS Lambda's tenant isolation feature in Multi-tenant application.
-It uses single SQS for multi-tenant applucation and isolating messages using messagegroupid and invoking isolated lambda enviornments.
+It uses single Amazon SQS for multi-tenant applucation and isolating messages using messagegroupid and invoking isolated lambda enviornments.

 ## Key Features